hapostgres/pg_auto_failover/docs/install.rst

 We provide native system packages for pg_auto_failover on most popular Linux distributions.

 Use the steps below to install pg_auto_failover on PostgreSQL 11.
+At the current time pg_auto_failover is compatible with both PostgreSQL 10 and PostgreSQL 11.

 Ubuntu or Debian
 ----------------